tomlooman/tomlooman.github.io/_posts/2025-01-07-unreal-engine-animation-cpp-curves-and-easing-functions.md

 If you are unfamiliar with [lambdas](https://en.cppreference.com/w/cpp/language/lambda), they work a little bit like this:

 - **\[&\]** captures the values outside the function so they can be accessed inside the lambda.
-The ampersand captures is the "default capture by reference" for the data used inside the lambda.
-In our example it is the LidMesh that must be "captured".
-This can also specify specific variables, which will capture them as a copy instead of by-reference.
+The ampersand capture is the "default capture by reference" for the data used inside the lambda.
+In our example the LidMesh must be "captured".
+We can also specify specific variables, which will capture them as a copy instead of by-reference.
-- **(float CurrValue)** optional parameter(s), in our case the CurrValue is the value we got out of the curve asset.
+- **(float CurrValue)** optional parameter(s), in our case the "CurrValue" is the value we get out of the curve asset.
 We use this value to drive the animation.
 - **{ ... }** the body, it is the code that runs when calling the lambda inside the animation system.

 The Curve Asset would look a little something like this to create a slight wobble at the end.